ambossIconambossIcon

 Clinical featurestoggle arrow icon

-Symptoms of a pediatric UTI may be nonspecific; fever may be the only sign, particularly in neonates.
+Symptoms of a pediatric UTI may be nonspecific; fever may be the only sign, particularly in infants.
+Neonates may present with hypothermia.
 [2][3]

 Icon of a lock